Nusrat Imrose Tisha

 Born in Rajshahi, Bangladesh, Tisha has raised through the Bangladeshi reality television competition Notun Kuri in 1993.
-Her first screen appearance, at the age of 9, was in the Bengali television drama Shat Prohorer Kabbo in 1998.
-As of 2020, she appears more than a hundred television drama.
+Her first screen appearance was in the Bengali television drama Shat Prohorer Kabbo in 1998.
+As of 2020, she has appeared in more than a hundred television drama.
 She made her film debut in playing a role named Ru ba Haque in the Bengali drama Third Person Singular Number in 2009.
 For the role she was nominated for Meril-Prothom Alo Award for Best Film Actress and won Critics Choice Award for Best Film Actress.
 The film was the Bangladeshi submissions for the 83rd Academy Awards for Best International Feature Film.

 She went on to establish herself with starring roles in several films directed by Mostofa Sarwar Farooki, including Television (2012), Doob: No Bed of Roses (2017).
 As of 2020, her accolades include two National Film Award.
 Tisha made her debut as a producer in the upcoming American-Indian-Bangladeshi drama No Land's Man, starring Nawazuddin Siddiqui and directed by Mostofa Sarwar Farooki.

 Early life

-Tisha was born on 20 February 1989 in Rajshahi.
+Tisha was born on 20 February 1982 in Rajshahi.
 Her mother Shaheen Mahfuja Hoque and her father Enamul Hoque.
 Tisha started learning music at the age of five.
 In 1993, she took second place in Bangladesh Television's Notun Kuri talent hunt program.
 In the same contest two years later, she won the gold cup award.
 She has attended North South University, in Dhaka.

 Personal life

-Tisha married filmmaker Mostofa Sarwar Farooki on 16 July 2010.
+Tisha married filmmaker Mostofa Sarwar Farooki on 16 July 2010 after years of dating.
 Together they have a daughter who has been named as Ilham Nusrat Farooki, born on 5 January 2022.